 Opportunities for NISE Net Partners

 A total of 250 free physical kits based on the work described above will be awarded to successful applicants in August 2018.
-Applications will be due earlier in 2018 (exact date to be announced.)
 The American Chemical Society (ACS) will help to promote collaborations between science museums and National Chemistry Week organizers to encourage and promote use of activities during National Chemistry Week 2018.
 The hands-on activities in the kits can, of course, be used in a variety of ways throughout the year for a variety of audiences, just as NanoDays kits are.
 NISE Net and ACS hope to continue their collaboration beyond this initial NSF award to support future informal educational material development, resources for professional development, and perhaps a chemistry mini-exhibition.

 Watch the NISE Network newsletter for more details on ChemAttitudes opportunities as the project progresses.